-- Cutaneous T-cell lymphomas (CTCLs) are the most common kind of skin lymphoma.
-CTCLs often look red and dry like an eczema rash and can affect widespread parts of the body.
+- Cutaneous T-cell lymphomas (CTCLs) or T-cell skin lymphomas are the most common kind of skin lymphoma.
+T-cell skin lymphomas often look red and dry like an eczema rash and can affect widespread parts of the body.

-- Cutaneous B-cell lymphomas (CBCLs) more commonly cause lumps in the skin, usually in 1 or 2 areas of the body.
+- Cutaneous B-cell lymphomas (CBCLs) or B-cell skin lymphomas more commonly cause lumps in the skin, usually in one or two areas of the body.

 Doctors don’t know exactly what causes skin lymphoma.
 Research has shown that:

 - it isn’t caused by anything you’ve done